In an interview with Fox News host Sean Hannity on Donald Trump's immigration platform, Univison...

 There are few states where the growing political and economic clout of immigrants, children of immigrants, and Latinos is as apparent as Florida.
-Immigrants (the foreign-born) account for nearly 1 in 5 Floridians, and roughly half of them are U.S. citizens who are eligible to vote.
-Latinos comprised 1 in 7 of the state’s voters in the 2008 elections, while immigrants and their children were nearly 1 in 5 of the state’s registered voters as of 2008.
+Immigrants (the foreign-born) account for nearly one in five Floridians, and roughly half of them are U.S. citizens who are eligible to vote.
+Immigrants and their children were nearly one in five of the state’s registered voters as of 2012.
 Immigrants not only contribute to the state’s economy as workers, but also account for billions of dollars in tax revenue and consumer purchasing power.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $143.1 billion in consumer purchasing power, and the businesses they own had sales and receipts of nearly $90 billion and employed more than 400,000 people at last count.
-At a time when the economy is still recovering, Florida can ill-afford to alienate such a critical component of its labor force, tax base, and business community.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield over $150 billion in consumer purchasing power, and the businesses they own had sales and receipts of nearly $90 billion and employed more than 400,000 people at last count.
+As the economy continues to grow, Florida can ill-afford to alienate such a critical component of its labor force, tax base, and business community.

 Immigrants and their children are a large and growing share of Florida’s electorate.

-- 18.8% (or 1,649,512) of registered voters in Florida were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates.
+- 19.9% (or 1.8 million) of registered voters in Florida were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council.